At Tudhoe Colliery Primary we recognise how important a successful transition is to our pupils with additional needs.

 - Children’s visits to Reception class in the summer term.

-- During the summer term, SENCo and Reception teacher visit nurseries of the children who are due to start.
+- During the summer term, SENDCo and Reception teacher visit nurseries of the children who are due to start.

 Transition from each Year Group is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation.
-In addition the previous and new teachers come together with the SENCO to share common practice to ensure a smooth transition.
-The SENCO will also share any speacialist reports with your child’s new teacher.
+In addition the previous and new teachers come together with the SENDCO to share common practice to ensure a smooth transition.
+The SENDCO will also share any specialist reports with your child’s new teacher.

-How we support chidren/young people moving to an alternative provision
+How we support children/young people moving to an alternative provision

 We work in partnership with our feeder secondary schools to provide an enhanced level of transition for those who we feel would benefit from this.
 This may take the form of additional visits for pupils, one to one / small group working with secondary school staff or pupil mentoring from secondary schools.